 Beef.
 It’s What’s For Dinner. is your resource for all things beef.
-American Heart Association Heart-Check certified recipes, educational tools, shopper insights, and nutrition research are just a small part of what’s available to help you market and answer questions about America’s beloved protein.
+Recipes, educational tools, shopper insights, and nutrition research are just a small part of what’s available to help you market and answer questions about America’s beloved protein.

-Internal links within this document are funded and maintained by the Beef Checkoff.
+Internal links within this document are provided and managed by NCBA, a contractor to the Beef Checkoff.
 All other outgoing links are to websites maintained by third parties.